MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 DataKnots is a Julia library for working with computational pipelines.
 Each `DataKnot` is a container holding structured, often interrelated, vectorized data.
-Each `Pipeline` is a computation on data knots.
-Pipelines are assembled algebraically using pipeline primitives, which represent relationships among data, and combinators, which encapsulate logic.
+Each `Pipeline` can be seen as a data knot transformation.
+Pipelines are assembled algebraically using pipeline *primitives*, which represent relationships among data, and *combinators*, which encapsulate logic.

+This description requires some explanation.
 To start working with DataKnots, we import the package:

     using DataKnots

 ## Introduction to DataKnots

-Consider a pipeline `Hello` that produces a `DataKnot` containing a singular string value, `"Hello World"`.
+Consider a pipeline `Hello` that produces a `DataKnot` containing a string value, `"Hello World"`.
 It is built using the `Const` primitive, which converts a Julia string value into a pipeline component.
-This pipeline can then be `run()` to produce a knot with the value, `"Hello World"`.
+This pipeline can then be `run()` to produce a knot with the singular value, `"Hello World"`.

     Hello = Const("Hello World")
     run(Hello)